CalvinMcBride14/aws-cloud-security-labs/vpc-networking/multi-tier-subnets/README.md

-# 🧱 Multi-Tier Subnet Design – Animals for Life (A4L)
+# 🧱 Multi-Tier Subnet Design

 This project demonstrates the **manual creation of a multi-tier subnet structure** across three Availability Zones within a custom VPC in AWS.
 It forms the network backbone for a scalable application environment following best practices for tiered infrastructure.